-As of December 31, 2012 (unaudited), the Company is eligible to receive additional future milestone payments totaling up to \$40,000 upon Abbott's achievement of regulatory filing milestones for the first protease inhibitor product resulting from its collaboration and additional milestone payments totaling up to \$155,000 upon Abbott's achievement of commercial regulatory approval milestones in selected world markets.
-The Company is also eligible to receive additional milestone payments totaling up to \$80,000 upon Abbott's achievement of similar commercial regulatory approval milestones for each additional product containing a protease inhibitor.
+As of September 30, 2013, the Company is eligible to receive additional future milestone payments totaling up to \$40,000 upon AbbVie's achievement of regulatory filing milestones for the first protease inhibitor product resulting from its collaboration and additional milestone payments totaling up to \$155,000 upon AbbVie's achievement of commercial regulatory approval milestones in selected world markets.
+The Company is also eligible to receive additional milestone payments totaling up to \$80,000 upon AbbVie's achievement of similar commercial regulatory approval milestones for each additional product containing a protease inhibitor.

-The Company determined that the deliverables under the Abbott Agreement included (i) the non-exclusive, royalty-free, worldwide research license and the exclusive, royalty-bearing development and commercialization license, (ii) the research services, and (iii) a commitment to participate on a steering committee, all of which were to be delivered over a three-year period.
+The Company determined that the deliverables under the AbbVie Agreement included (i) the non-exclusive, royalty-free, worldwide research license and the exclusive, royalty-bearing development and commercialization license, (ii) the research services, and (iii) a commitment to participate on a steering committee, all of which were to be delivered over a three-year period.
 The Company concluded that the license did not have standalone value as it was dependent, in part, upon the Company's continuing involvement in the HCV protease inhibitor research and its involvement in the joint steering committee.
 Additionally, the undelivered items, including the Company's participation in the joint steering committee, which was considered participatory due to its decision making responsibilities, and the research services, did not have VSOE or VOE of fair value.
 Therefore, the license, the research services, and the joint steering committee participation were treated as a single unit of accounting.
-Accordingly, all amounts received were deferred, and revenue was recognized using the proportional performance model over the period during which the Company performed research services in connection with the Abbott Agreement, as amended.
+Accordingly, all amounts received were deferred, and revenue was recognized using the proportional performance model over the period during which the Company performed research services in connection with the AbbVie Agreement, as amended.

 Under this model, the revenue recognized was limited to the lesser of the cumulative amount of payments received or the cumulative amount of revenue earned, as determined using the proportional performance model, as of each reporting period.
-At each reporting period, the Company updated its estimates of effort remaining to complete its obligations under the Abbott Agreement, the expected term over which the obligations would be performed, and the total expected revenue based on all known information.
+At each reporting period, the Company updated its estimates of effort remaining to complete its obligations under the AbbVie Agreement, the expected term over which the obligations would be performed, and the total expected revenue based on all known information.
 Based on the obligations and responsibilities of the joint steering committee, the Company determined that the obligation to participate in the joint steering committee was participatory only through the research and evaluation period, which ended June 15, 2011.
-Subsequent to the research and evaluation period, all decisions related to the development, commercialization and marketing are to be made by Abbott.
+Subsequent to the research and evaluation period, all decisions related to the development, commercialization and marketing are to be made by AbbVie.
 The Company has the right to continue to attend the joint steering committee meetings to monitor the development and marketing plans; however, the Company has no decision making rights.
 As such, the joint steering committee commitment became protective in nature as of June 16, 2011.

-Through September 30, 2009, the Company recognized \$46,017 in revenue under the Abbott Agreement.
-During fiscal 2010 and 2011, revenue related to the Abbott Agreement was recognized in the amounts of \$6,518 and \$41,882, respectively.
+During fiscal 2010 and 2011, revenue related to the AbbVie Agreement was recognized in the amounts of \$6,518 and \$41,882, respectively.
 In fiscal 2011, the Company completed all remaining obligations under the agreement.
-As such, no revenue was recognized related to this agreement during the year ended September 30, 2012.
-Since all obligations under the Abbott Agreement were concluded by the end of fiscal 2011, any future milestone payments received will be recognized as revenue when each milestone is achieved by Abbott.
+As a result no revenue was recognized related to this agreement during the year ended September 30, 2012.
+Since all obligations under the AbbVie Agreement were concluded by the end of fiscal 2011, any future milestone payments received will be recognized as revenue when each milestone is achieved by AbbVie.
+During fiscal 2013 the Company earned and recognized as revenue a \$15,000 milestone payment based on AbbVie's initiation of dosing in a Phase 3 clinical trial that included ABT-450.